Helen Neilson

 Building strong foundations, built to last.
 Addressing the roots, to allow evolution with freedom.
 Working with each child in a natural way to produce happy and healthy individuals who grow up loving music and experiencing joy in the learning process.

-• Priority is given to children who will be complete beginners from age 4 - 6 at the start of their studies and who will be able to attend a regular Suzuki group programme as well as their individual lessons.
+• Priority is usualy given to children who will be complete beginners from around age 4 - 6 at the start of their studies and who will be able to attend a regular Suzuki group programme as well as their individual lessons.

 • Places will usually only be offered to families who have done a series of observations of lessons in advance of commencing studies, other than in exceptional circumstances.